Annytomica/gene_expression/README.md

 The class also has method to produce a result output for a valid gene query, either via gene name or ensembl ID, to the app user.

+Choosing this data model enables easy expansion of app to include new datasets in the future.

 ## Design of information processing flow
 A flowchart of the steps in information processing that the app needed to follow was mapped out in Figma.
 ![flowchart](assets/static/app_flowchart.png)